Rough Mix

-Rough Mix is an album by Pete Townshend, guitarist with the Who, and Ronnie Lane, former bassist with Small Faces and Faces.
+Rough Mix is a studio album by Pete Townshend, guitarist with the Who, and Ronnie Lane, former bassist with Small Faces and Faces.
 The album was released in September 1977 as Polydor 2442 in the UK and MCA 2295 in the US.
-It peaked at number 44 on the UK Albums Chart, and at number 45 on the Billboard 200.
+It peaked at number 44 on the UK Albums Chart, and at number 45 on the US Billboard 200.

 Content

 On 21 October 1976, the Who closed a brief North American tour in Toronto at Maple Leaf Gardens, a show that would be the last with Keith Moon before a paying audience.
 The Who then took a hiatus as band members pursued various individual interests.

 Pete Townshend had been initially contacted by Ronnie Lane to produce his next album.
 The project instead turned into a full-blown collaboration between the pair.
 Lane expressed an interest in a songwriting collaboration but Townshend, who has very rarely co-written songs, was unwilling.
 The instrumental title track is credited to both musicians, however.

 During the recording of Rough Mix, Lane's multiple sclerosis was diagnosed but still not revealed generally.
 In one instance, Lane had an emotional issue related to his MS that caused an argument between him and an unknowing Townshend.
 Nonetheless, Lane toured, wrote and recorded (with Eric Clapton among others) and in 1979 released another album, See Me, which features several songs written by Lane and Clapton.
 Around this time Lane travelled the highways and byways of England and lived a 'passing show' modern nomadic life in full Gypsy traveller costume and accommodation.

 The album featured songs written by both principals in a vein less like that of the Who or Faces but instead close to the British folk rock vogue of the early 1970s among various English bands.
 The band on the track "Annie" comprised members of Lane's Slim Chance group, which played in that very style.
 A number of more famous colleagues also appeared on the recording, among them Who bassist John Entwistle, Ian Stewart and Charlie Watts from the Rolling Stones, and Eric Clapton.
 Orchestral arrangements for the track "Street in the City" were provided by Townshend's father-in-law, noted British film and television theme composer Edwin Astley.

 Rough Mix was remastered in 2006 and released by Hip-O Records, the reissue label for the Universal Music Group, in both 5.1 surround sound format on Dualdisc and standard stereo compact disc.
 The reissue featured three outtakes as bonus tracks.

 The cover art for the gatefold sleeve, by designer Peter Joyce, features "all sorts of British pop culture images from cricket to cars to show biz" in the form of a collage of trading cards.
 The font for the title references that used for Rizla cigarette papers.